npwitk/GTS123-Introduction-to-Computers-and-Programming-Lab/README.md

-# GTS123: Introduction to Computers and Programming
+# GTS123: Introduction to Computers and Programming (Laboratory)

 This repository contains Python files for **GTS123: Introduction to Computers and Programming**, a one-semester course at SIIT, Thammasat University.
 The course introduces basic programming concepts and hands-on practice with Python, covering topics such as variables, input/output, control flow (`if`, `else`, loops), data structures (lists, dictionaries, sets), functions, and an introduction to libraries like NumPy for numerical computations.